jacobstoker/OPEN_SPECTRE-/README.md

 #### 🍨List of Modules and Details Phase 1🍨(WIP)

 ##### TEST BUILD 1 NOTES:
-Simplified elemnts simulated, need to build a reg file to drive the muxes, there is too much logic for a vio32.
+Simplified elements simulated, need to build a reg file to drive the muxes, there is too much logic for a vio32.
 Use microblaze or Zynq to drive a reg file that drives the 20 muxes for Luma 1, Luma2 chroma 1 and cheoma 2 (4bit select lines on the Mux)

 ##### Common Modules: